 Read my complete post about The Lost Mine Trail to plan your hike.

 2. South Rim Trail

-We rested here for a while with a picnic lunch.
-Everything we brought onto to the trail with us, we took with us when we left.
-It’s important to leave no trace or your time hiking in Big Bend National Park.
-Leave only foot prints, take only memories (and amazing photos).
+Important: Everything we brought onto the trail with us, we took with us when we left.
+It’s important to leave no trace of your time hiking in The South Rim Trail.
+Leave only footprints, take only memories (and amazing photos).